FREQUENTLY ASKED QUESTIONS

 Are there activities for non-cyclists?

 Please consult the local chambers of commerce for more information on options.
-Here are links to the Johnson City Chamber of Commerce; Fredericksburg Convention and Visitors Center; Blanco Chamber; and the Marble Falls Chamber.
+Here are links to the Johnson City Chamber of Commerce; the Fredericksburg Convention and Visitors Center; the Blanco Chamber; and the Marble Falls Chamber.

 Can a non-cyclist buy a lunch ticket?

 Yes.
-A non-cyclist Spectator Pass for meal and drinks can be purchased online until registration closes or at the event.
+A non-cyclist Spectator Pass for a meal and drinks can be purchased online until registration closes or at the event.

 Can you recommend local lodging and restaurant options?